cloudify-cosmo/docs.getcloudify.org/content/manager/high-availability-clusters.md

 {{% /gsNote %}}

 #### Selecting a New Active Manager
  To manage the situation in which the active Cloudify Manager fails one or more health checks, all Managers in the cluster constantly monitor the Consul `next master` function.
-When one of the standby Manager instances in the cluster detects that `next master` is pointing to it, it starts any services that are not running (RabbitMQ and MgmtWorker) and changes PostgreSQL to master state.
+When one of the standby Manager instances in the cluster detects that `next master` is pointing to it, it starts any services that are not running (RabbitMQ and mgmtworker) and changes PostgreSQL to master state.
 When the `active` Manager changes, the hot standby nodes begin to follow it with filesync and database.

  If the original active Cloudify Manager was processing a workflow at the time it fails, the newly active Manager does not resume and complete that workflow.

 #### Managing Network Failure

-If there is a loss of connection between the Cloudify Managers in the cluster, all isolated nodes might independently start RabbitMQ and MgmtWorker and assume the `active` role (split brain).
+If there is a loss of connection between the Cloudify Managers in the cluster, the cluster might become partitioned into several disconnected parts.
+The partition that contains the majority will continue to operate as normal, while the other part - containing the minority of the nodes, so usually only one - will enter active minority mode.
+In this mode, the node becomes active and responds to requests, but the writes aren't replicated to the majority of the cluster, and are at risk of being lost.
+Therefore, it is not recommended to continue using the cluster if the majority of the nodes are unreachable, as reported by `cfy cluster nodes list`.
 When the connection is resumed, the Cloudify Manager with the most-recently updated database becomes the `active` Manager.
 Data that was accumulated on the other Cloudify Manager cluster nodes during the disconnection is not synchronized, so is lost.

 ## Creating a Cluster

 Create a cluster after you complete bootstrapping your Cloudify Managers.
-When you run the `cluster start` command on a first Cloudify Manager, high availability is configured automatically.
-Use the `cluster join` command, following bootstrapping, to add more Cloudify Managers to the cluster.
+When you run the `cfy cluster start` command on a first Cloudify Manager, high availability is configured automatically.
+Use the `cfy cluster join` command, following bootstrapping, to add more Cloudify Managers to the cluster.
 The Cloudify Managers that you join to the cluster must be in an empty state, otherwise the operation will fail.

 The data on each Cloudify Manager mirrors that of the active Cloudify Manager.
 Operations can only be performed on the active Manager in the cluster, but are also reflected on the standby Managers.
 Similarly, upload requests can only be sent to the active Cloudify Manager.